120x60 - No URL

 Spoons and spinners are very effective at covering lots of holding water.
 Make sure your lure is getting to the bottom to maximize your coverage of the hole.

-Single or Triple hook?..........Single Siwash!!!
-Holds the fish better, but triples will hook more fish.
 You can tie on a small yarn tuft on the hook shank that scent can be added to very easily.
 Keep the tuft small or it will ruin the action of your spoon.
-A single siwash will also help you from snagging bottom as often.
+A single siwash will also help you from losing your spoon from snagging bottom.

 Do not buy cheap hooks!!!
 Why spend three dollars for a spinner and lose fish because you saved 10 cents on your hook?

 On black blades (spoons and spinners) you can take a file and stoke paint off blade to add small amount of flash or add a small spec of color to the back side of your blade.
+Don't underestimate the power of black... fish love it.

 Spoons